Your Health and Oil and Gas

 Broomfield is embarking on Phase III of a long-range, comprehensive Oil & Gas Program plan focused on a targeted approach to health and safety.
 Our Public Health Department is increasing its capacity in the areas of environmental epidemiology and toxicology to begin data collection and trend analysis on the health effects of oil and gas activities.

-Report Your Health Concern
+Report a Health Concern

 Use this form to report your health concern.
 A health professional from Broomfield Public Health and Environment will respond to you.

 If you are concerned about your health symptoms, we encourage you to also speak with your primary care provider.
 Broomfield Public Health and Environment staff have prepared a checklist to help you prepare for your appointment.
-If you experience symptoms over multiple days you may find it beneficial to utilize this symptom tracker to capture the information so you have it available when you file your health concern.

 Resources from the Colorado Department of Public Health and Environment